roseengineering/rffilter/README.md

 # CK is the coupling cap and CS is the tuning.
 # The negative tuning capacitor above should be considered a short.
 ```

+Open demo.sch in Qucs to simulate the above crystal filter.